 Smith and Wesson introduced the most successful revolver of all time in 1899.
 The Military and Police or .38 Hand Ejector was manufactured in the millions and once armed three-quarters of the police in America.
 Becoming the Model Ten in 1957, the K frame revolver is the ideal size for daily carry and a well-balanced handgun.

-With ammo costs going up and availability going down, many shooters are turning to the good old .22 Long Rifle cartridge for affordable shooting fun.
+With ammo costs rising and availability falling, many shooters are turning to the .22 Long Rifle cartridge for affordable shooting fun.
 Rimfire competition shooting leagues are springing up across the country.
-New shooters are mastering the fundamentals of marksmanship.
-Experienced shooters are rediscovering that .22 LR competitions are a fun way to hone their skills to a fine edge.
-So, what should we look for in a competition .22 pistol?
+New shooters are mastering the fundamentals of marksmanship, and experienced shooters are rediscovering that .22 LR competitions are a fun way to hone their skills.
+So, what should you look for in a competition .22 pistol?
 Read more on The Shooter’s Log at CheaperThanDirt.com.